apache/datafusion/docs/source/user-guide/sql/ddl.md

 `file_type` is one of `CSV`, `PARQUET`, `AVRO` or `JSON`

-`LOCATION <literal>` specfies the location to find the data.
+`LOCATION <literal>` specifies the location to find the data.
 It can be a path to a file or directory of partitioned files locally or on an object store.